victorchilari/leetcode/README.md

 5. Where is used this mathematical signes: `<`, `>`, replace them with: `&lt;` and `&mt;` respectivly.

 Yes, this method is a bit sophisticated, especially to automate this process, a special page has been created, the instruction is [here]().

+#### Create solution

+Before to create a file with solution, you need to understand which pattern you used, read [here](https://github.com/seanprashad/leetcode-patterns/blob/e2147d008eb3b1320f600b36652d3906aaf106e2/README.md#tips-to-consider).

+After you understand the pattern to which your solution refers, open/create the folder corresponding to the pattern.
+Create a file whose name satisfies the next pattern: <code>**task's name**.solution.**pattern**.mdx</code>. **Task's name** is taked from URL of the page on [LeetCode](https://leetcode.com/) with problem which you want to insert in this project (ex. https://leetcode.com/problems/**contains-duplicate**/ - task's name will be `contains-duplicate`).
+The **pattern** used was determined when you decided in which folder you would create the solution file.

+The next steps are easier than the previous ones 🙂

+1. Insed of file use this pattern for first line: <code>```**language in which is wrote solution's code**</code>.
+2. In the third line write: <code>```</code>.
+3. In the second line copy-paste solution's code.